-Kernel module loading and unloading, system reset and SUID executables are also disabled.
-The feature is enabled using –seccomp option.
-Additional syscalls can be specified as a parameter to –seccomp option.
-If a Linux kernel 3.4 or older is running the system, a warning is printed on the console.
+Firejail also supports blacklist and whitelist filters specified by the user.
+If a Linux kernel older than version 3.5 is running the system, a warning is printed on the console.
 The filtering is inherited by all the children processes running in the sandbox, and the user privilege level is locked.